 Written by guest blogger Michelle Ockers, Learning Strategy Expert and host of the ‘Learning Uncut’ podcast.
 Michelle helps build future-ready learning organisations.
 She is a leading contemporary learning practitioner at the forefront of modernising learning and keeping the profession relevant and impactful in organisations.

-How is it that despite Learning and Development’s long-standing fascination with learning technology, 49% of learning was still being delivered face-to-face in classrooms at the start of 2020?
-Benchmarking shows that in the ten years to 2020 the number of digital learning tools used in organisations more than doubled from an average of 10 to 25.
+How is it that despite L&D's long-standing fascination with learning technology, 49% of learning was still being delivered face-to-face in classrooms at the start of 2020?
+Benchmarking shows that in the ten years to 2020, the number of digital learning tools used in organisations more than doubled from an average of 10 to 25.

 L&D is clearly curious about technology.
 And there’s plenty of it to be curious about!

-The market is booming with new providers and tools entering the market continuously.
+The market is booming with new providers and tools.
 Even before Covid hit, 50% of organisations were expecting to increase their investment in learning systems during 2020.

 However, this investment in technology is not translating to higher organisational impact.
 Benchmarking consistently shows that learning leaders have high aspirations yet make limited progress to achieve them.
-At the start of 2020 only:
+According to Emerald Works, at the start of 2020 only:

 This is a perplexing conundrum!
 In a nutshell, despite increasing investment in learning technology: